react-native-webview/react-native-webview/docs/Reference.md

 ### `webviewDebuggingEnabled`[⬆](#props-index)

 Whether or not the webview can be debugged remotely using Safari / Chrome.
-Default is false.
+Default is `false`.
 Supported on iOS as of 16.4, previous versions always allow debugging by default.

 | Type    | Required | Platform |
 | ------- | -------- | -------- |